care101/HybridGraph/README.md

 HybridGraph manages graph data on disk as default.
 Users can tell HybridGraph to keep graph data in memory through `BSPJob.setGraphDataOnDisk(false)`.
 Currently, the memory version only works for `b-pull`.

-##3  Building HybridGraph with Apache Ant(1.7.1 or higher version)
+##3  Building HybridGraph with Apache Ant
 Users can import source code into Eclipse as an existing Java project to modify the core engine of HybridGraph, and then build your  modified version.
-Before building, you should install Apache Ant on your `master`.
+Before building, you should install Apache Ant 1.7.1 or higher version on your `master`.
 Suppose the modified version is located in `~/source/HybridGraph`.
 You can build it using `~/source/HybridGraph/build.xml` as follows:
 `cd ~/source/HybridGraph`
 `ant`
 Notice that you can build a specified part of HybridGraph as follows: